JieunKwon/WhatIsJava/README.md

 > 15. Method overloading

+    Method overloading increases the readability of the program.
     If a class has multiple functions by same name but different parameters, the method is overloaded

 > 16. overriding

-    If a subclass provides a specific implementation of a method that is already provided by its parent class, it is known as Method Overriding.
+    If a subclass provides a specific implementation of a method that is already provided by its parent class, it is known as Method Overriding. parameter must be same in case of overriding